 Whenever we fire up the grill, The Grillmaster cooks two steaks.
 We split one for a meal, then split the other for a second meal.
 We’ve found we can eat red meat and still stay healthy if we limit our portion sizes and don’t have it too often.
-This is one of the meals we fix with leftover steak.
+Grilled Steak Quesadillas with Goat Cheese is one of the meals we fix with leftover steak.

-This recipe is from Tom Valenti’s You Don’t Have to Be Diabetic to Love This Cookbook, which is quickly becoming one of my favorite cookbooks.
+This recipe is from Tom Valenti’s You Don’t Have to Be Diabetic to Love This Cookbook (affiliate link), which is quickly becoming one of my favorite cookbooks.
 Check out my review.

 - 1 tablespoon olive oil